“It’s All Immaterial”—A Short Story

 He peers up at the cock-eyed rearview mirror, then down at the shifter to reverse.
 Darren swallows hard, heart thudding heavily and slowly backs away from the motorcycle who’s rider, shuddering, swoops in to save his bike from hitting the asphalt.

-The car behind him honks and Darren’s pulse jumps to his neck and eyeballs.
+The car behind him honks and Darren’s pulse jumps into his neck and eyeballs.
 His hands vibrate uncontrollably.

 Darren takes in a deep breath, holding it for a moment.
 He hits the Hazard button on the dash and shifts into Park.